datastax/spark-cassandra-connector/doc/2_loading.md

 ### Using joinWithCassandraTable
 The connector supports using any RDD as a source of a direct join with a Cassandra Table through `joinWithCassandraTable`.
 Any RDD which is writable to a Cassandra table via the `saveToCassandra` method can be used with this procedure as long as the full partition key is specified.

 `joinWithCassandraTable` utilizes the java drive to execute a single query for every partition required by the source RDD so no un-needed data will be requested or serialized.
 This means a join between any RDD and a Cassandra Table can be performed without doing a full table scan.
 When performed between two Cassandra Tables which share the same partition key this will *not* require movement of data between machines.
 In all cases this method will use the source RDD's partitioning and placement for data locality.

 `joinWithCassandraTable` is not affected by `cassandra.input.split.size_in_mb` since partitions are automatically inherited from the source RDD.
 The other input properties have their normal effects.

-####Join between two Cassandra Tables Sharing a Partition Key
+#### Example Join between two Cassandra Tables Sharing a Partition Key
 ```scala
 //CREATE TABLE test.customer_info ( cust_id INT, name TEXT, address TEXT, PRIMARY KEY (cust_id));
 val internalJoin = sc.cassandraTable("test","customer_info").joinWithCassandraTable("test","shopping_history")